m-ali-awan/transformers-from-scratch/README.md

-**Special thanks to mildlyoverfitted, you can find more amazing implementatation at his channel here:**
+**Special thanks to mildlyoverfitted, you can find more amazing implementatations like this, at his channel here:**

 https://www.youtube.com/c/mildlyoverfitted